PlaidCloud/website/content/en/docs/tasks/tools/_index.md

 ---
 title: "Install Tools"
-description: Set up Kubernetes tools on your computer.
+description: Set up PlaidCloud tools on your computer.
 weight: 10
 no_list: true
 ---